narengan/cis/managing-for-security.md

 # Managing your IBM CIS for optimal Security

-CIS's security settings have safe defaults to avoid false positives and any negative influence on your traffic.
+The Cloud Internet Services (CIS) security settings include safe defaults designed to avoid false positives and negative influence on your traffic.
 However, these safe default settings do not provide the best security posture for every customer.
-The following steps will ensure your CIS account is configured in a safe and secure manner.
+Take the following steps to be sure that your CIS account is configured in a safe and secure way.

 **Recommendations and best practices:**